-This intensive course focuses on preparing for disaster response and salvage.
+This intensive course focuses on preparing for disaster response

 With reference to case studies, the course includes strategies for dealing with damage, an emergency decision-making exercise and a major incident desktop scenario.